miqianmimi/paper-notes/Readme.md

 * Keywords : Software defined routers, network traffic control, deep learning, backbone networks, routing.

 > 1. Software Defined Routers (programmable routers) have emerged as a viable solution.
-> 2. Multi-core platforms significantly promote SDRs' parallel computing capacities, enabling them to adopt artificial intelligent techniques. `i.e., deep learning, to manage routing paths.`
+> 2. Multi-core platforms significantly promote SDRs' parallel computing capacities, enabling them to adopt artificial intelligent techniques. i.e., deep learning, to manage routing paths.

-In this paper, we explore new opportunities in packet processing.
-Changing `rule-based route computation` to `deep learning based route estimation` for high-throughput packet processing.

-Because researchers have, to date, not been able to effectively utilize deep learning based `route computation for high-speed core networks. `

-- We envision a supervised deep learning system to construct the routing tables
-- We show how the proposed method can be integrated with `programmable routers` using both (CPUs) and (GPUs).
-- We demonstrate how to enhance the route computation of `the deep learning based SDRs`.
-- In particular, the simulation results demonstrate that our proposal outperforms the benchmark method in terms of delay, throughput, and signaling overhead.
+In this paper, we explore the deep learning based route estimation for high-throughput packet processing under the GPU-accelerated SDRs.We envision a supervised deep learning system to construct the routing tables.
+We show how the proposed method can be integrated with programmable routers using both (CPUs) and (GPUs).we proposed DBA(deep belief architecture) to predict the next nodes.
+In particular, the simulation results demonstrate that our proposal outperforms the benchmark method in terms of delay, throughput, and signaling overhead.

 * [:heart_decoration: Read More](https://miqianmimi.github.io/2019/02/10/DBA/)